What is a chord?

 Here is a little trick.
 Did you notice a pattern in the C major and A minor chords notated above?

-Both of the chords notated above skipped a line or space each note.
+Both of the chords notated above skipped a line or space on each note.
 For example, the C major chord in treble clef started with C, skipped to E on the next line, and then skipped to G on the next line above that.
 In bass clef, the C major chord began with C on the second space, skipped up to to E on the next space, and then to G on the space above that.
 Cool, right?

 The A minor chord began on the second space in treble clef, skipped up to C on the third space, and finally to E on the fourth space.
 The A minor chord began on the first space in bass clef, skipped up to C on the next space, and skipped again to E on the space above that.